 Students residing in the College leased apartments (Founders Court) are subject to a unique living environment designed to prepare them for their "life after college" while providing them the safety and security of campus resources.
-There are more responsibilities with apartment living such as taking out your own garbage, cleaning your own apartment, and buying your own toilet paper and cleaning supplies.
-There are also advantages including greater independence, low student-to-bathroom ratio, full kitchens, and air-conditioning.
+There are more responsibilities with apartment living such as taking out personal garbage, cleaning individual apartments, and buying personal toilet paper and cleaning supplies.
+There are also advantages to apartment living, including but not limited to, greater independence, low student-to-bathroom ratio, full kitchens, and air-conditioning.

-Students residing in these areas are expected to adhere to the Student Code of Conduct and all residential policies as outlined.
+Students residing in these areas are expected to adhere to the Student Code of Conduct and all residential policies as outlined within the Student Handbook and/or on the back of the Housing Contract.
 Apartment are maintained by the property owners; however, maintenance requests and concerns should be brought to the attention of the Residence Life staff within the building and/or the Director of Student Life / or designee.
-Maintenance requests should be submitted: housingmaintenance@lec.edu or after hours and emergencies reported to the RA on Call or LEC Security.
+Maintenance requests should be submitted: housingmaintenance@lec.edu or after hours and emergencies reported to the Student Life On Call or LEC Security.